msg-CareerPaths/csharp-training/chapters/fundamentals-csharp.md

 ## C#.Net Fundamentals

+Goal:
-Goal: understand concepts about c#.
+Understand basic concepts about c#.

 C# is a modern, object-oriented and type-safe programming language.C# programs run on .NET framework, a virtual execution system called the common language runtime (CLR) and a set of class libraries.
 The CLR is the implementation by Microsoft of the common language infrastructure (CLI), an international standard.
 Here you have a list of fundamentals to read about: